workingDog/pochi/README.md

 the **Pochi Viewer** App is used only to view the presentation, it has the **Presenter** functions disabled.

 The **Pochi Presenter** App always includes the **Pochi Viewer** App.
-With the **Pochi Presenter** App, a presenter selects a presentation from the device files folder, iCloud, DropBox or other storage, and press the **Start** button.
-The **Pochi Viewer** App is then presented with the presentation name for the viewer to follow.
+With the **Pochi Presenter** App, a presenter selects a presentation from the device *Files folder, iCloud, DropBox* or other storage, and press the **Start** button.
+The **Pochi Viewer** App is then able to follow that presentation by selecting it from a list.

 # The Presenter App

 ![presenter](images/presenterpage1.png)

-A presentation can be created using tools such as *Apple Pages or Preview*, *Microsoft PowerPoint* or *Adobe PDF tools*.
+A presentation can be created using a number of tools such as *Apple Pages or Preview*, *Microsoft PowerPoint* or *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
 In addition photos with format *png, jpg, gif or tif* can also be loaded individually.